 Basic Beginner Lotion::

 This is a simple lotion recipe that is easy enough for your first time making your own lotion.
 It is also simple enough to test a new oil combo.
-You won't beleive how easy it is to make your own lotions and how much better they are for your skin than commercially made products.
+You won't believe how easy it is to make your own lotions and you'll quickly see how much better they are for your skin, than commercial made products.
 Changing the oil choices will make the lotion different.
-Try different combinations to create one that perfect to your preference.
+Try different combinations to create one that is perfect to your personal preference.
 You can double it or cut it in half.
-Basic ingredients, detailed instructions, plus easy proceedure gives this formula a skill level of Beginner.
+Basic ingredients, detailed instructions, plus easy procedure gives this formula a skill level of Beginner.

 I like grams for lotions and creams because of the small quantities of some of the ingredients but, as you grow you'll want to change the units to pounds.

 1. Start by weighing the water1 and putting it in the measuring cup.
 Never use tap water!